fastrgv/WorldCupSokerban/README.md

 ## Build instructions:

 Two [pre-compiled] binary executables are provided, one for gnu/linux and one for OS-X.  The OSX executable is intended to have minimal runtime requirements:  sokerban_osx.
-The other binary [for linux] sokerban_gnu, is intended to run in the presence of the directory "libLocal", which contains some dynamically loaded libraries that can be, but need not be present on a target system:  GLEW, SDL2, SFML.
+The other binary [for linux] sokerban_gnu, is intended to run in the presence of the directory "libLocal", which contains some dynamically loaded libraries that can be, but need not be present on a target system:
+SDL2, SFML, FLAC, ogg, vorbis, & openal.

 Two build scripts are described:

 -------------------------------------------------------
-MacOSX => ocmp.sh:
+MacOSX:

-build script for generating a portable executable that will run on most recent OS-X platforms whether or not they have non-standard libraries such as GLEW, SDL2, SFML installed.
+<ocmp.sh>:  build script for generating a portable executable that will run on most recent OS-X platforms whether or not they have non-standard libraries such as GLEW, SDL2, SFML installed.
 I used this to build the executable that I deliver, named sokerban_osx.
 This script references delivered static library files for nonstandard libs.

 ------------------------------------------------------
-GNU/Linux => lcmp.sh:
+GNU/Linux:

-utilizes the relocatable libraries that I deliver in this bundle under ./libs/.
+<scmp.sh>:  utilizes the relocatable libraries that I deliver in this bundle under ./libs/.
 I use this to build the gnu/linux executable that I deliver named sokerban_gnu, which should run in the presence of ./libs.

-If it doesn't run on your linux distro, you will have to try to build the executable yourself.
-In that case, it is hoped that this script <lcmp.sh> will work for you.
-The intent was to provide all the needed interface/include files under ./incLocal/ and all the nonstandard relocatable libraries under ./libLocal/.
+The current build is compiled on OpenSUSE v13.2, and uses GLIBC 2.14 [dating from june 2011].
+This generally means that if your linux distro uses glibc v2.14 or newer, then the prebuilt binary should probably run on your system (and be rebuildable).

+If the delivered linux binary does not run...

+* Manually install GNAT GPL from libre.adacore.com/download/.
+* Rerun the compile script scmp.sh.

 -----------------------